 About

-In addition to her solo book project, Paula is one of the co-authors of the edited collection Taylor Swift: The Songs, the Star, the Fans, currently forthcoming from Routledge.
+Additionally, Paula’s research interests in music, gender, and digital fandom intersect in ongoing work on pop divas including Beyoncé and Taylor Swift.
+She is a co-editor of the volume Taylor Swift: The Star, The Songs, The Fans, currently forthcoming from Routledge.
 This book—the first academic book focused on the superstar singer-songwriter—builds on the success of the Taylor Swift Study Day: Eras, Narrative, Digital Music and Media, an interdisciplinary virtual symposium that took place in July 2021 that Paula co-organized with fellow co-editors Christa Bentley and Kate Galloway.
+The collection uses Swift as a prism through which to analyze a variety of timely and intersecting issues in contemporary digital culture and music—from songwriting and copyright, to constructions of race and gender, to fandom and digital reception.
 She was also one of the co-organizers of the hybrid Music and the Internet conference in 2023, and one of the co-founders of the digital colloquium Music Scholarship at a Distance, a virtual forum for music studies convened in the wake of the COVID-19 crisis.

 Beyond campus, the library, and the classroom, Paula sings as choral musician, bakes when she’s stressed, and watches Star Trek.